smartsysbg/SmartWebDoc/docs/multitenancy.md

 After modifying the configuration files, the `PostgreSQL` server must be restarted for the new configuration parameters to take effect.

-!!!note "Note"
+!!!note "Database Considerations"
+    All databases do not need to reside on a single `Database Management Server`.
+They can be distributed across different servers.

+!!!attention "Firewall Configuration"
     If `Windows Firewall` is enabled on the server, you should also check if there are access rules configured for the `PostgreSQL` server and the `Redis Cache` server if it is also installed on the same machine.
 The defautl port for the `PostgreSQL` server is `TCP/5432` and the defautl port for the `Redis Cache` server is `TCP/6379`.
+The ports that both servers listen on are configured with the `port` parameter in their configuration files.

 ---